Pick Your Chicks

-After you’ve selected a breed, use our Hatchery Finder to find mail-order sources near you, or our Directory of Hatcheries and Poultry Breeders to find a chicken hatchery or poultry breeders.
+After you’ve selected a breed, find a chicken hatchery or poultry breeders.
 Then, ask a few questions before you place your order.
 Breeders and hatcheries select for different traits.
 For example, some breeders may select Orpingtons for egg production; others, to meet a certain “type” described in a standard for shows.
 All birds of a certain breed won’t have identical characteristics.
 Some people who took our survey said Javas lay dark brown eggs; others said Javas lay tinted eggs.
 That doesn’t necessarily mean someone is wrong — certain flocks may have been bred to produce darker eggs than others.

 Egg Size and Productivity

 Most people who keep chickens want eggs.
 Based on our survey results, the most productive egg layers are hybrids, including the Hy-line Brown, California White, Golden Comet, Cherry Egger and Indian River.
 If you prefer heritage breeds, Leghorns, White-faced Black Spanish, Rhode Island Reds, Australorps, Rhode Island Whites and Plymouth Rocks are good choices for producing lots of eggs.